-DESIGN GUIDELINES

-New architecture along Salisbury Boulevard will take a new form transforming the corridor into a new place.
+DESIGN GUIDELINES New architecture along Salisbury Boulevard will take a new form transforming the corridor into a new place.
 The standard for urban design is changing to fulfill the vision of a more pedestrian-scale, diverse, and attractive aesthetic as new development occurs.

-US 13 STREETSCAPE
+US 13 STREETSCAPE CONCEPTUAL REDEVELOPMENT ALONG SALISBURY BOULEVARD INCLUDES:

-Conceptual redevlopment along Salisbury Boulevard includes:

-- -Streetscape beautification
+- Streetscape beautification

-- -Landscaped median
+- Landscaped median

-- -Utility burial
+- · Utility burial

-- -Green infrastructure

-- -Multi-story mixed use buildings
+- · Multi-story mixed use

-- -Transit accomodations
+- Transit accomodations

-- -Crosswalk improvements
+- Crosswalk improvements